vighneshiyer/research-notes/multi-level-sim/tasks.md

   - And a way to replay those traces on RTL and uArch model and correlate uArch states
     - Replaying memory traces in RTL might be hard without involving the core (since L1 cache ports might be difficult to manipulate directly)

+### Long-Lived uArch State Identification Methodology

+- We can do some kind of waveform analysis
+- Find the toggle frequency of registers and RAMs
+- Which registers are infrequently set?
+Need to avoid counting registers that are arch state like CSRs
+- What state gets refreshed every cycle or so?
+Can just threshold the toggle frequency and find the states we need uArch trace models for

 ### Low Priority Tasks / Ideas

 - [ ] Use spike's `--log=<name>` command line flag to dump a log to file without shell redirection